MrTrentDaVinci/SCIS/Greenfield1Start.md

 > *[Describe in one or two plain-language sentences what the program exists to do and why it matters.]*

-The program's value should be understandable without reference to implementation details, technical architecture, or internal mechanisms.
+The program’s value must be understandable without reference to implementation details, technical architecture, or internal mechanisms.

+**Measurement Commitment:**
+The success or failure of this purpose must later be expressible through **observable signals and metrics**, not narrative interpretation alone.

 ---